-The Frankfurt Radio Symphony’s programme for the coming season includes Joseph Haydn’s Francophile oeuvre, three works by the renowned Ballets Russes, and new compositions by Erkki-Sven Tüür, Sofia Gubaidulina, Thomas Larcher und Nicolaus A. Huber.
+The Frankfurt Radio Symphony’s programme for season 2019/20 includes Joseph Haydn’s Francophile oeuvre, three works by the renowned Ballets Russes, and new compositions by Erkki-Sven Tüür, Sofia Gubaidulina, Thomas Larcher und Nicolaus A. Huber.

 In a highlight for the new season, the orchestra has invited cellist and rising star Sheku Kanneh-Mason, best known for his performance at the wedding of Prince Harry and Meghan Markle.
 Exploring the line between man and machine, the next cresc… Biennial for currant Music takes place in spring 2020.
 Latvian organist Iveta Apkalna will be the orchestra’s latest Artist in Residence.